 Then, using your hands, press gently into a disc shape and place your patties down on the baking tray, lined with parchment paper.

-Since there is no oil in this recipe, do not the mixture down onto the tray or it may stick during baking.
+Since there is no oil in this recipe, do not press the mixture down onto the tray or it may stick during baking.
 Form it in your hands, and then place the patty down.

 What toppings go on a mushroom risotto burger?